Download database with 300+

-Social media platforms allow creators to share their content with the world.
-Using algorithms these platforms distribute content to relevant people and help creators create and grow an audience.
+Social media platforms have the creator space its start.
+They enable creators to share their content with the world.
+Using algorithms these platforms distribute content to relevant people and help creators become social media influencers and create and grow an audience.

 These platforms are the base on which creators exist.
-Without them, creators, as we know them today, would not exist.
+Without them, creators and influencers, as we know them today, would not exist.

 As you might have guessed these platforms mainly include but are not limited to social media:

-- Video and streaming platforms: YouTube, Twitch.tv, Vine, TikTok, Instagram, Facebook Live
+- Video and streaming platforms: YouTube, Twitch.tv, TikTok, Instagram, Facebook Live

 - Photography and image-based platforms: Instagram, Snapchat, Artstation, Behance, CG Society, Deviant Art